dbsystel/playground/README.md

 * Add some documentation
 * ...

+## Contributers-App

+We have a simple contributers-app in this repository, made with react.js in javascript.
+You can add yourself with some info about you :-)

+To start the app you need node.js and npm to be installed.
+Open a terminal, navigate to the root of your repo-clone and type:
+`npm run contributers-app`

 ## Hacktoberfest 2019

 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a global celebration of open source software encouraging everyone to make positive contributions to the every growing open source community.
 Everyone is welcome to participate.